 Working Substance or Medium

-Any Thermodynamic Process or change involves the use of working substance, which has the ability to receive, store and reject energy as required by the particular process.
+Any Thermodynamic Process or change involves the use of a working substance, which has the ability to receive, store and reject energy as required by the particular process.

-A Thermodynamic System is a specific portion of matter, with definite boundary on which our attention is focused.
+A Thermodynamic System is a specific portion of matter, with a definite boundary on which our attention is focused.

-The system boundary may be real, imaginary, fixed or deformable.
+The system boundary may be real, imaginary, fixed, or deformable.
 Everything outside the system which has a direct bearing on its behavior is known as surroundings.

-There are three main types of system.
+There are three main types of systems.

 A) Isolated System